-American Sign Langauge (ASL) is growing in use every day.
+American Sign Language (ASL) is growing in use every day.
 Hundereds of colleges and universities accept ASL in fulfillment of a language entrance and exit requirement.
-Schools for the Deaf my have may deaf and hard of hearing students, dramatically increasing the need for sign langauge teachers.
+Schools for the Deaf may have many deaf and hard of hearing students, dramatically increasing the need for sign language teachers.
 Many school systems are now mainstreaming their deaf and hard of hearing students, increasing the need for sign language interpreters.
 Television stations are using sign language in programs and advertising, and employers are looking for applicants who can sign.
-Mothers are often teaching their babies to sign in order to communicate many months earlier than with spoken langauge alone.
+Mothers are often teaching their babies to sign in order to communicate many months earlier than with spoken language alone.

 To find out more information about the ASL certificate, please click here.

 Full instructor bios coming soon!

 Join the ASL club!

 Are you interested in Study Abroad?
 Check out the LCTL Study Abroad page to learn how to study comparative ASL in London!